You go through life day by day, just trying to get by and achieve your goals.

 Where do you want to be mentally and physically in the next 6 months?
 3 years?
 5 years?

 Visualizing these goals helps to make them a reality.

 If you need help deciding what goals to create for yourself, I recommend MASTERCLASS, a flexible program that offers classes on different topics.

 Seeing a counselor or therapist can be a great way to talk about yourself in a professional, non-judgmental setting.

 Your counselor will help you dig deeper into who you are and bring on some strong self-reflection.

 I personally prefer online counseling, that offers flexibility and from the comfort of your own home.
-You can check out a great program I use here.
+You can check out a great platform called Betterhelp that I use here.